codr7/g-fu/README.md

 42
 ```

 Unbuffered channels are useful for synchronizing tasks.
-The following example starts with the main task (which is unbuffered by default) `post`-ing itself to the newly started task `t`, which then replies `'foo` and finally returns `'bar`
+The following example starts with the unbuffered main task `post`-ing itself to the newly started task `t`, which replies `'foo` and returns `'bar`

 ```
   (let _